Boost your mood with these eight ways to improve your mental health and mindfulness.

 4. Stay Connected to Your Friends & Family

-Invest in self-care by actively staying connected to your friends and family this summer.
+Invest in self-care by actively staying connected to your friends and family this fall.
 Strong family ties and supportive friends can help you deal with the stresses of life, and they can help keep you active, keep you grounded, and help you solve practical problems, according to the Mental Health Foundation.

 Stay connected through social media, give a family member a call, or FaceTime with a friend—virtual dinner date, anyone?
-The WIRED team’s even put together a list of fun activities and inventive ways to socially distance while staying emotionally connected this summer.
+The WIRED team’s even put together a list of fun activities and inventive ways to socially distance while staying emotionally connected this fall.
 Check it out here!

 5. Check Out Your School’s Wellness Group